patheard/web-security-academy/authentication/README.md

 # Authentication :unlock:
 Vulnerabilities around logging into an application (proving your identity to that app).
-Generally fall into two types:
+Generally fall into two categories:

 1. Login susceptible to brute force attacks.
 1. Authentication can by bypassed entirely (broken authentication).